otrv4/otrv4/otrv4.md

     * Initialize the double ratcheting, as defined in the [Non-Interactive DAKE Overview](#non-interactive-dake-overview) section.
     * Transition to state `ENCRYPTED_MESSAGES`.
+    * If there are stored Data Messages, for each one of them, transition to the instructions in Receiving a Data Message and remove them from the store.

 #### Sending a Data Message